lili-carbonn/Computer_Graphics_Orb_Rendering_Public/README.md

 4. Scroll down to the GitHub Pages section
 5. Select the main branch as the source
 6. Click Save

-The project will be available at `https://github.com/lili-carbonn/Render_Orb_Spinning/`

-If you would like access to the full code, you should request access.
-This is due to concerns of plagiarism.

 ## Credits